thomastestcode/codingtest/README.md

 # Getting Started

-Copy all file to your local machine for compiling the code to produce C++ executable file
+Copy all files to your local machine for compiling the code to produce C++ executable file

 # File List: